The dark side of LLMs: Security risks in semantic model development

 From app to deployment: Understanding the trade-offs

-LLM applications are not deployed in a vacuum.
+LLM applications aren't deployed in a vacuum.
 Who builds them and where they live provides security trade-offs that must be considered.
 Below, we consider the trade-off of four common deployment scenarios:

 Consumer